If you pre-ordered the new RSN Techniques, Projects & Pure Inspiration book on Embroidered Boxes, then you probably already have it in hand.

 In the US, it’s available on Amazon right now.
 You’ll find it listed on my Amazon Recommendations page, on my “Browse my Amazon Recommendations” list.

-This article contains affiliate links to book sources, which means that any purchases you make through those links will result in a small commission for Needle ‘n Thread.
+This article contains affiliate links to my Amazon Recommendation Page, which means that any purchases you make through those links will result in a small commission for Needle ‘n Thread.
 Every little bit helps!
 Thank you!